-If you give these baked plantains recipe a try, I’d love a comment and recipe rating below.
-Also, don’t forget to tag me in re-creations on Instagram or Facebook with @elavegan and #elavegan – I love seeing your recreations.
+If you give these baked or air-fried plantains recipe a try, I’d love a comment and recipe rating below.
+Also, don’t forget to tag me in re-creations on Instagram or Facebook with @elavegan #elavegan – I love seeing your recreations.

 - Remove the peel of the plantains.
 If they are yellow with dark spots and overripe you will be able to peel them like a banana.
 If they aren't too ripe (yellow without spots), you will need to cut off the ends, then carefully cut through the skin lengthwise with a knife and remove the peel.
 Slice plantains diagonally into 1/3-inch (0.8 cm) thick slices.

 - In a bowl, toss together the plantain slices, oil, and spices.
 Spread the plantain slices in a single layer on the prepared baking sheet.